CyprinusCarpio/ClassicExplorer/README.md

 ```

 ### Usage:
-To switch the themes, or enable/disable the Go button/Address label, left click on the throbber.
+To switch the themes, or enable/disable the Go button/Address label, or enable/disable displaying the full folder path, left click on the throbber.
 A popup menu with all the configuration options will be shown.
 After switching a option, open a new file explorer window to see the changes.